It’s Friday here at the Displaced Nation — La Dolce Vita time!

 If you enjoyed this post, we invite you to register for The Displaced Dispatch, a round up of weekly posts from The Displaced Nation, with seasonal recipes, book giveaways and other extras.
 Register for The Displaced Dispatch by clicking here!

-Images: The nose is from Morguefile, and the other two photos — of the gas pump and the jaguar — are from Tony James Slater’s personal collection.
+Images: photos of the gas pump and the jaguar are from Tony James Slater’s personal collection.